JakobMeile/TrClient/README.md

 * Find & replace text
 * Convert tables to regions
 * Set top-level region on all pages
+* Check for updated transcripts in current document (v1.0.4-)

 ## Version history